nawazhabib/nawazhabib/README.md

   <tr>
     <td valign="center">

-🌱 Software Engineer at Apex Holding Limited.
+🌱 Software Engineer at Apex Holdings Limited.

-🎯 Goal is to become a Java Architect.
+🎯 My goal is to pursue a career as a Solutions Architect.

-✨ Love to learning and coding.

 <!-- <td >